Alamo Colleges District (School )

 Project Access is a unique program offered to individuals with documented intellectual disabilities.
 It is designed to support the student in accessing postsecondary education and developing skills for gainful employment.
 Curriculum completion is dependent on the student’s ability to complete the courses in a semester.

 This is a cohort-based program with limited seats available per semester.
 There is a separate application process.
-For further questions, contact Cindy Cook, Sr. Coordinator for Disability Support Services, at 210-486-3020 or via email at [email protected].
+For further questions, contact Cindy Cook, Sr. Coordinator for Disability Support Services.

 Project Access Application Form (PDF)